Zelma Jones Obituary - Little Rock, AR | Legacy Remembers

-Zelma Jones's passing at the age of 72 on Friday, December 04, 2020 has been publicly announced by Cremations of Arkansas in Little Rock, AR .
+Zelma Jones's passing at the age of 72 on Friday, December 04, 2020 has been publicly announced by Arkansas Cremation in Benton, AR .

 Legacy invites you to offer condolences and share memories of Zelma in the Guest Book below.